Where Does the Thesis Sentence Go? Mastering the Foundation of Academic Writing

 There are instances where deviating from the traditional placement might be advantageous.
 Consider these scenarios:

-- Complex arguments: For intricate or multi-faceted arguments, you might need to introduce your thesis gradually, perhaps presenting it as a culmination of several introductory points.
+- Complex arguments: For layered or multi-faceted arguments, you might need to introduce your thesis gradually, perhaps presenting it as a culmination of several introductory points.

 - Narrative essays: In narrative essays, the thesis might be implied rather than explicitly stated, emerging gradually as the story unfolds.